Sticky, cinnamon-spice pull-apart Monkey Bread with Caramel Sauce. It’s much easier than you think!

 - Bake for 30-35 minutes or until golden brown on top.
 Cover loosely with foil if the top browns too quickly.

 - Cool for 5-10 minutes, then invert onto a large serving plate.
 Warm up the caramel sauce again and drizzle over the bread before serving.
 You can either cut the bread into generous slices or let everyone pick off the gooey pieces themselves.
 Monkey bread tastes best served on the same day, but will stay fresh for 3 days if stored covered at room temperature or in the refrigerator.

-- Make ahead tip: This recipe is designed to be made ahead!
-In step 2, you'll see that the dough needs to rise for at least 8 hours or overnight.
+- Make Ahead Instructions: This recipe is designed to be made ahead!
+In step 2, you’ll see that the dough needs to rise for at least 8 hours or overnight.
 The caramel sauce (in step 3) can also be made ahead of time.

 - Special Tools (affiliate links): Electric Stand Mixer | Glass Mixing Bowl | Spatula | Small Saucepan | 10-12 Cup Bundt Pan

 - Caramel: If you like salted caramel, try my homemade salted caramel sauce instead of this caramel sauce!

 - Reference my Baking with Yeast Guide for answers to common yeast FAQs.